Petr Kien: Life and career

-In December 1941, Kien was deported to Terezin.
-Over a thousand drawings, sketches, designs and paintings originate from his pre-Terezin years.
-Consigned to the drafting room of the Technical Department in Terezin, Kien produced numerous portraits, landscapes, drawings and genre sketches.
+In December 1941, Kien was deported to Terezín.
+Over a thousand drawings, sketches, designs and paintings originate from his pre-Terezín years.
+Consigned to the drafting room of the Technical Department in Terezín, Kien produced numerous portraits, landscapes, drawings and genre sketches.
 His artwork radiates light, hope and warmth.
 By contrast, his writings of this period are mostly tragic and hopeless.